-Cell Capture: Single cells are isolated into individual droplets using microfluidics technology.
-Each droplet contains a bead with a unique barcode.
+Cell Capture: Single cells are isolated into individual compartment (droplets or microwells) using microfluidics technology.
+Each compartment contains a bead with a unique barcode.

-Barcoding and cDNA Synthesis: Within each droplet, the cell's RNA is captured at the 5' end and is barcoded using both a barcode associated to each cell and unique molecular identifiers (UMIs) that will allow transcripts counting and normalization.
+Barcoding and cDNA Synthesis: Within each compartment, the cell's RNA is captured end barcoded using both a barcode associated to each cell and unique molecular identifiers (UMIs) that will allow transcripts counting and normalization.
 This step ensures that each transcript originating from the same cell gets the same cell barcode. cDNA (complementary DNA) is synthesized from the barcoded RNA templates.